wp-plugins/zotpress/readme.txt

 1. Place the `[zotpress]` shortcode in your blog entry or enable the Zotpress sidebar widget.

 = Shortcode =
 You can display your Zotero citations in a number of ways.
-To display a complete list of citations for all accounts in the default bibliography style (APA), simply use this shortcode:
+To display a complete list of citations for an account in the default bibliography style (APA), simply use this shortcode:

-[zotpress]
+[zotpress api_user_id="00000"]

 An example of the shortcode using parameters is: